navipartner/payment-gateway-integration-example/App/CreatingAnIntegration.md

 procedure RunSetupCard(PaymentGatewayCode: Code[10])
 ```

 The procedures will be explained in detail in the following sections.
+To create
+the integration you need to create a codeunit that implements the interface,
+along with a value for the `NPR PG Integrations` enum that references your
+implementation of the interface.

 ## Setup & secret management
 Most payment service providers require you to provide some information about who